 11:45 Find Your Table and Meet Your Moderator

 11:50 Interactive Breakout Discussion Groups

 Concurrent breakout discussion groups are interactive, guided discussions hosted by a facilitator or set of co-facilitators to discuss some of the key issues presented earlier in the day’s sessions.
-Delegates will join a table of interest
+Delegates will join a table of

-to share examples from your work, vet some ideas with your peers, be a part of group interrogation and problem solving, and, most importantly, participate in active idea sharing.
+come prepared to share examples from your work, vet some ideas with your peers, be a part of group interrogation and problem solving, and, most importantly, participate in active idea sharing.

 12:30 pm Community Networking Lunch in the Exhibit Hall (Sponsorship Opportunity Available)